LEWES CROWN COURT

 There certainly had, and your Honour saw that I put before the court in cross-

-examination the remarkable fact that this Notice was served at the same time
+examination the remarkable fact that this Notice was served at the same time that the

-Council was under investigation from the Ombudsman, and an investigation
+Council was under investigation from the Ombudsman, and an investigation which

 and I rather naughtily suggested, to see how far I could go in cross-examination